OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 The complete schema for the shortcuts JSON is at [extended-manifest.schema.json](https://developer.microsoft.com/json-schemas/office-js/extended-manifest.schema.json).

-### Constructing the shortcut objects
+### Construct the shortcut objects

 Use the following guidelines when specifying the objects in the `shortcuts` array of the shortcuts.json:

 - The property names `action`, `key`, and `default` are required.
 - The value of the `action` property is a string and must match one of the `id` properties in the action object.
 - The `default` property can be any combination of the characters A - Z, a -z, 0 - 9, and the punctuation marks "-", "_", and "+".
 (By convention, lower case letters are not used in these properties.)
-- The `default` property must contain the name of at least one modifier key (ALT, CTRL, SHIFT) and only one other key.
+- The `default` property must contain the name of at least one modifier key (Alt, Ctrl, Shift) and only one other key.
-- For Macs, we also support the COMMAND modifier key.
+- For Macs, we also support the Command modifier key.
-- For Macs, ALT is mapped to the OPTION key.
-For Windows, COMMAND is mapped to the CTRL key.
+- For Macs, Alt is mapped to the Option key.
+For Windows, Command is mapped to the Ctrl key.
-- When two characters are linked to the same physical key in a standard keyboard, then they are synonyms in the `default` property; for example, ALT+a and ALT+A are the same shortcut, so are CTRL+- and CTRL+\_ because "-" and "_" are the same physical key.
+- When two characters are linked to the same physical key in a standard keyboard, then they are synonyms in the `default` property; for example, Alt+a and Alt+A are the same shortcut, so are Ctrl+- and Ctrl+\_ because "-" and "_" are the same physical key.
 - The "+" character indicates that the keys on either side of it are pressed simultaneously.

 The following is an example: